 - Do not use Amazon affiliate links in offline promotions, eBooks, or email.

 - Do not use link shorteners on affiliate links.

-You can read Amazon's full policy here.
-Note: The Amazon Affiliate program is one of the most popular programs, but it isn’t the only one.
+Note: Amazon’s affiliate program is one of the most popular programs.
+As of 2021, it’s the top affiliate marketing network in the world, with over 900,000 affiliates.
+But it isn’t the only one.
 There are other affiliate programs out there that are worth trying if you don’t qualify to become an Amazon Associate.